Kibo/AstrologyChart2/README.md

 ```

 ### Future plans
-- Build a public astrology API.
+- Build and publish a public astrology API server (Ephemetris).
 - Build a public open source astrology application full of new ideas and modern approaches to astrology.
 - Design a computer system for interpreting astrological charts.